 There was one multicolored snake – about eight inches long – that was beautiful to look at, but if it bit a man he was dead.
 The good thing was that these snakes would not just strike at the man but only struck if the man forced himself on it.
 When the soldiers woke up in the morning they would carefully pick up their bedrolls to see if there were any snakes under them.
 To avoid being bitten, men slept on the two-and-a-half-ton trucks or on or in the tanks.
 Another trick the soldiers learned was to dig a small trench around their tents and lay rope in the trench.
 The burs on the rope kept the snakes from entering the tents.
 The snakes were not a problem if the night was warm.

 They also had a problem with the wild hogs in the area.
 In the middle of the night while the men were sleeping in their tents they would suddenly hear hogs squealing.
 The hogs would run into the tents pushing on them until they took them down and dragged them away.

 The 192nd was boarded onto the U.S.A.T.
-Hugh L. Scott and sailed on Monday, October 27.
+Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+They arrived in Honolulu, Hawaii, on Sunday, November 2nd, and had a four-day layover.
+The soldiers were given shore leave so they could see the island.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 The Louisville also intercepted two Japanese freighters that were hauling scrap metal to Japan.